MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 <td>

   Sets the default label that is displayed in the toolbar for font style.
 The default is Segoe UI.
-The default label is purely visual and is not functional, stickyStyle configuration applies the functional font and size.
+The default label is only visual and isn't functional, and stickyStyle configuration applies the functional font and size.
 </td>
 <td>